Want to know how to get rid of mice? Even if you're one of those people who think mice are cute, here's why you'll want

 Check the traps at least twice a day to remove trapped mice quickly.

-5. How to get rid of mice with a natural method
+5. How to get rid of mice without killing them

 If you can't bear the idea of setting traps, you might like to try a natural method – although they're likely to be less effective, giving the mouse population more time to build up.

 Tumble dryer sheets are another option – try stuffing them into cracks or laying them around the areas they've been known to visit.

 Mice don't need much food to survive – just a few crumbs here and there will keep them going every day.
 So, if you want to get rid of mice, vacuuming food from floors, wiping down surfaces and cleaning out cupboards will discourage them in the first place.

 This cleanliness, it goes without saying, extends to their droppings too.
 But cleaning up mouse droppings quickly isn't just about hygiene – the presence of droppings (or lack of them) is the biggest clue you might get as to whether you're still living with mice.